 Some companies and organizations still work according to the binder model and with folders and Excel—but they are becoming fewer, and it’s easy to see why.
 Instead, you should implement a modern digital contract management system that is fully tailored to handle contracts and eliminates the risks and problems of the old methods.

-This new contract management takes advantage of the latest technology and is often referred to as cloud-based contract management or digital contract management.
+This new contract management takes advantage of the latest technology and is often called cloud-based or digital contract management.
 The online web service DealManager holds a significant portion of the market and has reshaped the landscape of digital contract management.

 Article Tip: Excel Is Good But Not for Contract Management